 Today’s automated grow systems can help dramatically simplify indoor growing and reduce labor costs, but cultivators still need to keep a close eye on their plants and make adjustments and decisions throughout the early stages.
-Moreover, this requires an understanding of the cannabis birds and bees.
+Moreover, this requires an understanding of effective strategies for precision indoor cannabis grows.

 Factors in Flowering

 Flowering is the cannabis plant’s way to produce offspring, which is its primary goal.

 Cannabis wants to produce flowers so when winter comes; it will leave seeds behind which can germinate the following spring and keep the life cycle going.
 In the natural plant cycle, seeds germinate in spring, grow all summer, then flower in fall in one-year periods.